2mau/aries-framework-javascript/demo/README.md

 <h1 align="center"><b>DEMO</b></h1>

+This demo is modified to use the new DataIntegrityCredentialFormatService to issue credentials and request proof using DIF PEX.
+The example align closely with the [test-vectors](https://github.com/TimoGlastra/anoncreds-w3c-test-vectors/tree/main), although some simplifications were made.

+* No revocation is used
+* the id property of the credential is omitted.

+Faber can be used to test the issuance/verification side, and Alice can be used to test the holder functionality (see below).

 This is the Credo demo.
 Walk through the Credo flow yourself together with agents Alice and Faber.

 Alice, a former student of Faber College, connects with the College, is issued a credential about her degree and then is asked by the College for a proof.